Complete Guide to Stock Photos

 As blogging and the rise of online business and services became popular so has the growth of stock photos.
 In my opinion the rise of Instagram and amazing flatlay photography(photos taken on a flat background shot overhead) really helped change the course of stock photos, especially for me.

 Used correctly stock photos can really enhance the look and feel of your brand.
 The right images can add interest to any content.
 Not to mention aid in gaining the right audience base among your social media.
 Stock photos can also help in creating consistent stock photos for your business, blog, marketing efforts, and social media in a pinch.
-(Get access to over 1,500 stock photos, social media graphics, and templates now!)
+(Get access to over 2,000 stock photos today!)

 Stock photo's are very cost effective and if you look in the right places you'll be able to find high quality images that match your brand perfectly.

 Visually captivating images are vital in today's online world and off.
 Think of the last time you've bought something.
 Did it have an image?
 What drew you to that image?
 Be honest did that image totally make you buy it besides the awesome caption!
 When it comes to imagery and your brand it can really influence purchasing decisions.

 1. Be Selective

 When it comes to finding images that match the content you create it's important to note that YOU CAN NOT JUST USE ANY STOCK PHOTO.
 Just because it look's cute doesn't mean you should use it.
 You need to be strategic...this is your brand!
 Stock photos elicit emotion from your audience and that emotion elicits the type of response you get from them.
 So think about this, would really use an image of a group of people sitting at a table to describe a post about starting a business on your own?

 Staying relevant with your images will help ensure that your audience gains great trust and respect from you.